alicht/rails-forms/README.md

 # Creating a new Cat

 So far, we have `index` and `show` methods in our controller.
-But!
-We are going to need some others in order to create CRUD.
+But we're going to need some others in order to enable full CRUD functionality.
 What are we going to need?